Advanced Light Source

 The Advanced Light Source (ALS) is a research facility at Lawrence Berkeley National Laboratory in Berkeley, California.
 One of the world's brightest sources of ultraviolet and soft x-ray light, the ALS is the first "third-generation" synchrotron light source in its energy range, providing multiple extremely bright sources of intense and coherent short-wavelength light for use in scientific experiments by researchers from around the world.
 It is funded by the US Department of Energy (DOE) and operated by the University of California.
-In June 2018, Stephen Kevan became the director of the ALS.
+The current director is Dimitri Argyriou.

 Users

 The ALS serves about 2,000 researchers ("users") every year from academic, industrial, and government laboratories worldwide.
 Experiments at the ALS are performed at nearly 40 beamlines that can operate simultaneously over 5,000 hours per year, resulting in nearly 1,000 scientific publications annually in a wide variety of fields.
 Any qualified researcher can propose to use an ALS beamline.
 Peer review is used to select from among the most important proposals received from researchers who apply for beam time at the ALS.
 No charge is made for beam time if a user's research is nonproprietary (i.e., the user plans to publish the results in the open literature).
 About 16% of users come from outside the US.